kneehit/Customer_Segmentation/docs/index.md

 ![](Wholesale_files/figure-markdown_github/unnamed-chunk-26-1.png)

-AGNES considers every data point as cluster and then combines most similar clusters till only one cluster is left.
-Therefore we will specify the number of clusters it should stop clustering at.
+AGNES considers every data point as cluster and then combines most similar clusters till only one cluster is left. <br /> Therefore we will specify the number of clusters it should stop clustering at.

 ``` r
 clusteredtrain$AgnesCluster <- cutree(HCagnes,k = 4)